 The financial statements comprise the consolidated financial statements of the Group.
-For the purposes of preparing the consolidated financial statements, the Group and Company is a for-profit entity.
+For the purposes of preparing the consolidated financial statements, the Group and Company are for-profit entities.

-The financial report has been prepared on a historical cost basis, except for investments which have been measured at fair value and outstanding claims liabilities and associated reinsurance recoveries which have been measured as described in Note 3a.
+The financial report has been prepared on a historical cost basis, except for investments which have been measured at fair value and outstanding claims liabilities and associated reinsurance and other recoveries which have been measured as described in Note 3a.

 Accounting policies are selected and applied in a manner which ensures that the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of the underlying transactions or other events is reported.
-The statement of financial position is presented on a liquidity basis.
+The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity.
 For assets and liabilities that comprise both current and non-current amounts, information regarding the non-current amount is included in the relevant note of the financial statements